Here I explain the format of the medical journal article, how it should look. Content, which is data, is explained elsewhere.

 - first set of paragraphs: explain the experimental animal, the population of humans, the plants,

-- explain the experimental or observational techniques.
-This is where you explain your search strategies, and how you measured something physiological,
+- second set of paragraphs: explain your search strategies, experimental or observational techniques, and how you measured something physiological

-- explain how you prepared the statistical analysis
+- third set of paragraphs: explain how you prepared your analyses, including statistical

 An abstract is a manuscript with the juice squeezed out: it has all the structure you need to see what was done, how, and why, but it doesn’t give you enough information for you to decide whether the conclusions are born out by the data.